msarmento1/DisysBot-Master/README.md

 #### Prereqs:
 - [MongoDB v3.0.15 or better](https://www.mongodb.com/download-center?jmp=nav#community) *Up and running!* I advise to install MongoDB as a service so it will automatically run once the operational system boots.
 - [NodeJS v8.10.0 LTS or better](https://nodejs.org/en/)
+- [Protocol](https://github.com/MatheusMS01/protocol).
+Extract the protocol directory and put it on the same level as the web_dispatcher directory

 After downloading and extracting the source to a directory, on a terminal, run the following command: